Internal friction controls active ciliary oscillations near the instability threshold: Results

-where $ m^\mathcal{A} $ is rescaled by $ l_\kappa^2 /EI $.
-With the elastic and drag parameters from the literature (SI) and shear angle from the parametrised travelling waveform, the space-time variation of elastic and viscous terms of the above equation are plotted in color scale in Fig.~\ref{Figure4-DynamicsStability}a.
-While the elastic terms are linear in the shear angle and have travelling wave nature, the normal component of stress resultant due to viscous drag, being nonlinear, has in addition a major standing wave component \cite{Rikmenspoel1978Sperm,Rikmenspoel1984}.
-On comparison of the colorbars in Fig.~\ref{Figure4-DynamicsStability}a, we conclude that the hydrodynamic dissipation (panel III) is negligible compared to the elastic forces (panel I \& II).
-This can also be inferred from the fact that $ \nu_h \gg \nu_b $, $ \nu_b $ being the beat frequency of the filament (SI).
+Here, $ g_n = g'_n/l_\kappa^2 \nu_h $ and $ m^\mathcal{A} $ is rescaled by $ l_\kappa^2 /EI $.
+Using $ \theta $ from the traveling wave parametrisation of experimental data and constitutive parameters from the literature, the space-time variation of elastic and viscous terms of Eq. \ref{torque_eqn1_ND} are plotted in Fig.~\ref{Figure4-DynamicsStability} (A to C).
+It shows that the nonlinear viscous dissipation has a standing wave component in contrast to the linear elastic terms \cite{Rikmenspoel1978Sperm}.
+On comparing their colorbars, we conclude that the hydrodynamic dissipation, $ g_n \sim \mathcal{O}$(0.01), is negligible compared to the elastic forces which are of $ \mathcal{O} $(1).